jayaesxh/Software-Lab-23/docs/Dimensions Tab.rst

 It maps the dimensions to global parameters and labels them accordingly.

+The following screenshot depicts created labelled dimensions with respect to outer grids.

 .. image:: images/Bild4.png

 The following is the python script for ``Create Dimensions based on Outer Grids`` button